Novicell/novicell-frontend/README.md

 - scripts -	Minifies and bundles JS files defined in: gulp-config.json > bundles > {bundleName} > scripts
 - images -	Minifies images defined in: gulp-config.json > bundles > {bundleName} > images
 - icons -	Minifies and generates a svg sprite, from the icons defined in: gulp-config.json > bundles > {bundleName} > icons
-- fonts -	Copies the fonts defined in: gulp-config.json > bundles > {bundleName} > fonts
+- copy -	Copies the fonts defined in: gulp-config.json > bundles > {bundleName} > fonts
 - watch

   - Runs the scripts, styles, images, icons and fonts task whenever a file has changed.
-The paths it listens on, is defined in the file gulp-config.json > watch.
+The paths it listens on, is defined in the file gulp/config.json > watch.
-  - Also it automatically refreshes your browser window, using livereload (port can be changed in gulp-config.json > livereload > port).
+  - Also it automatically refreshes your browser window, using livereload (port can be changed in gulp/config.json > livereload > port).
-  The paths it listens on, is defined in: gulp-config.json > livereload > paths.

   Google Chrome Plugin: https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei

-  - Generates sourcemaps, if debug is set to true in gulp-config.json.
+  - Generates sourcemaps for CSS and JS.

-NOTE: The distribution path for each task, can be defined in gulp-config.json - so can the basePath.
+NOTE: The distribution path for each task, can be defined in gulp/config.json - so can the basePath.

 ## How to use SVG sprite sheet